Characterisation of Meyer sets via the Freiman--Ruzsa theorem: Proof of the main theorem

-\textbf{Claim 4.} \textit{The set $\Lambda$ is a discrete subgroup of $\RR^{\ee} \times \RR^{\dd}$ and } \begin{proof} The property of being a group is preserved under limits, and so is the property of being $r$-uniformly discrete for given $r > 0$, which together with Claim 2 implies that $\Lambda$ is an $r$-discrete group.
+\begin{proof} Recall from Lemma \ref{lem:klim-props} that the property of being $r$-uniformly discrete is preserved under Kuratowski limits, and the same applies to the property of being a group.
+Together with Claim 2, this implies that $\Lambda$ is an $r$-discrete group.